delight-im/Knowledge/MySQL.md

    $ sudo apt-get install mysql-server
    ```

-   Enter a strong password for the MySQL `root` user when asked during installation, e.g. one of 32 characters, and confirm it afterwards
+   Enter a strong password for the MySQL `root` user when asked during installation, e.g. one of 32 characters, and confirm it afterwards.

- * Run the following command to apply more secure defaults and to remove users and tables intended for testing only:
+ * Run the following command to apply more secure defaults and to remove users and tables intended only for testing:

    ```
    $ sudo mysql_secure_installation
    ```

-   Reply to all questions as you wish, but generally that should be `y` for every question, except when asked whether you want to change the root password again
+   Reply to all questions as you wish, but generally that should be `y` for every question, except when asked whether you want to change the root password again.

  * Now log in to MySQL as `root`: